IIIT-Delhi/Git-Branching-Guide/README.md

 ## Contributing

-Welcome to contribute to Branch Test!
+Welcome to contribute to Git Brancing Guide!
 Feel free to fork the repository and suggest any improvements.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.